Curragh Camp: Wrens of the Curragh

 The Wrens of the Curragh were a community of women, who lived close to the Camp, in order that many of the women could be paid for sex work by the soldiers there.
 The Camp, like many military garrisons in Ireland at the time, attracted large numbers of prostitutes.
 It was mentioned in the British Parliament's Contagious Disease Acts, which allowed the authorities to stop and arrest women if they suspected them of being prostitutes.

 The women lived in the furze-covered areas surrounding the camp, living in holes in banks and ditches with few possessions, in what were known as 'nests'.
 Their story gained prominence in a series of articles in the Pall Mall Gazette by the English journalist James Greenwood in 1867.
 His book The Seven Curses of London also contains a chapter on the Wrens.

-The problem of sexually transmitted diseases due to the prevalence of prostitution and men willing to partake in their services can be seen by the numbers reporting with gonorrhea in the military hospital in the 1911 Census.
+The problem of sexually transmitted diseases due to the prevalence of prostitution and men willing to partake in their services can be seen by the numbers reporting with gonorrhea in the military hospital in the 1911 census.

+Post office

+A purpose-built post office, designed by Robert Cochrane of the Board of Public Works, was constructed between 1899 and 1900 and was the second such building in Ireland after the General Post office.
+Positioned on a corner site in the centre of the camp, the red brick facade with stone details became a fairly standard post office design, with modifications, in many other post offices around the country.
+A 2002 survey of the building stated it was well maintained and An Post no longer runs post office services from the building.